faizalrf/documentation/MariaDB-Encryption.md

 UPDATE customer SET customer_name = AES_ENCRYPT(?, ?);
 ```

-***Note:** Here **`?`** is the binding of the prepare statement within the code*
+***Note:** Here **`?`** is the binding of the prepared statement within the code*

-In this case, if the user tries to access the sensitive information without using the above mentioned function and the appropriate passowrd, all they will see is junk when reading those specific columns.
+In this case, if the user tries to access the sensitive information without using the above-mentioned function and the appropriate password, all they will see is junk when reading those specific columns.

 Here is an example